What to expect in 2015-

 While everyone likes to speculate, I resort to common sense and known facts.

-1- Production levels are unchanged (Saudi refuses to reduce throughput)oil-pipes
+1- Production levels are unchanged (Saudi refuses to reduce throughput)

 2- Global demands are low (thanks to alternative fuel/energy)